Projects help you to isolate networking and security configurations across tenants in a single NSX deployment.

 6. Select an edge cluster to associate with this project.

 The selected edge clusters can be consumed inside the project in the future.
 For example, the edge clusters can be consumed for running centralized services such as NAT, Gateway Firewall, DHCP, and so on, that you configure on the tier-1 gateways inside the project.
-When you add NSX VPCs in the project, the same edge clusters are consumed for providing centralized services to the workloads in the VPCs.
+The edge clusters that are associated with the project need not necessarily run the tier-0 gateways that are associated with the project.

-The project can be associated with the same edge clusters, which are used by the tier-0/tier-0 VRF gateway that is assigned to the project.
-If required, you can associate separate edge clusters to the project and the tier-0/tier-0 VRF gateway.
-An edge cluster can be assigned to multiple projects.
+An Edge Cluster can be assigned to multiple projects.
 That is, allocating an edge cluster to one project (say project 1) does not prevent you from allocating it to other projects (say project 2 and project 3).

 Note: The edge clusters that are associated with the default overlay transport zone are displayed in the drop-down menu.